SecondeJK/dev-theatre/src/pages/psysh/index.md

 https://github.com/laravel/tinker

-To see an example of the same kind of enhanced REPL power outside of PHP, I recommend having a look at how Python's [Django](https://www.djangoproject.com) implements the same patterns using `manage.py`, its console system.
+To see an example of the same kind of enhanced REPL power outside of PHP, I recommend having a look at how Python's [Django](https://www.djangoproject.com) implements the same patterns using `manage.py shell`.

 Happy shelling!